 Maps and blueprints in reasonable condition circulate for 1 week.

-Faculty may borrow 35mm slides for as long as required for teaching and research.
-However, as a consideration to other users we request that faculty return images within two weeks.
+Faculty may borrow 35mm slides as required for teaching and research.

 Students may borrow 35mm slides for a 1 week period for class presentations.